 If you have been arrested and charged with a Domestic Violence Offense, it is important that vigorously defend yourself.
 Idaho's domestic violence laws can be complex and severe.
 You need to understand the charges against you and what your legal rights are.

-What does "In the Presence of a Child" Mean?
+Domestic Violence "In the Presence of a Child"

 Domestic Violence Offense that are committed "in the presence of a child" are treated severely and carry large potential punishments.
 This crime can be a misdemeanor or a felony.
 Even if it is charged as a misdemeanor, it should not be taken lightly as a conviction will included counseling/education, fines, and jail.

 The maximum penalties are doubled where the crime is committed in the presence of a child.

 What Does"In the Presence of a Child" Mean?

 “In the presence of a child” means in the physical presence of a child or knowing that a child is present (nearby) and may see or hear an act of domestic assault or battery.